Bradford for Street Photography – A Return To West Yorkshire’s Second City

 Using an Anamorphic Lens in the City

+If you’ve never used one, here’s the dead simple version.
 An anamorphic lens compresses the image horizontally — in my case by 1.6x.
 Everything looks tall and thin when you first import it.
-Then in Photoshop, you stretch the width back out by 1.6 and it looks normal again.
+Then you stretch the width back out in post and the scene returns to normal proportions.

 1. You get a cinematic, panoramic look.